QuantEcon/lecture-source-jl/rst_files/getting_started.rst

         ] add IJulia InstantiateFromURL Revise REPL

+This installs enough Julia packages to run Jupyter and use the lecture notes

+*Note:* On OS/X you will need to type the ``]`` separately and cannot copy/paste the whole string

-5. Then, install and precompile all of the key packages for these lecture notes (which may take 10-20 minutes)
+5. Then, install the key packages for these lecture notes (which may take 10-20 minutes)

     .. literalinclude:: /_static/includes/deps.jl

+This code downloads and compiles the correct version of all of packages used in the QuantEcon lectures, and will only be slow the first-time you execute it

+More details on packages will be explained in a `later lecture <tools_editors>`_

-To run Jupyter, you can now open a terminal, ``cd`` to the location you wish to modify local files in and type
+6. To run Jupyter, you can now open a terminal, ``cd`` to the location you wish to modify local files in and type

 .. code-block:: none

     jupyter lab

-For convenience, you may find it useful on your operating system to change the directory where the REPL starts

-6. On Windows, if you have a shortcut on your desktop or on the taskbar, you should: (1) right-click on the icon; (2) right click on the "julia" text; (3) choose "Properties", and (4) change the "Start In" to be something such as ``C:\Users\YOURUSERNAME\Documents``

 .. _jl_jupyter: